Cammeray: Demographics

-The most common responses for religion in Cammeray were No Religion 36.6%, Catholic 24.5% and Anglican 14.2%.
+The most common responses for religion in Cammeray were No Religion 44.5%, Catholic 23.4% and Anglican 12.5%.

 Commercial area

 Miller Street is the main commercial thoroughfare of Cammeray with restaurants, cafes, the local post office, a petrol station and small businesses.
 Cammeray Square is a modern shopping and residential complex on Miller Street, and adjacent to Green Park on Cammeray Road is a small business precinct giving the local area a village feel.

 Transport

 With close proximity to the Sydney CBD and the Warringah expressway Cammeray's location provides easy private and public access to all directions.
-Public transport is provided by bus with Cammeray being the last south-bound stop for services to the Sydney CBD via the Warringah Freeway.
+Public transport is provided by Busways bus services with Cammeray being the last south-bound stop for services to the Sydney CBD via the Warringah Freeway.
 Buses to North Sydney, Milsons Point and Crows Nest are also available.

 Schools

 Cammeray has two public schools catering for students from Kindergarten to Year 6.
 Cammeray Public School is situated on the northern side of the suburb and Anzac Park Public School, which opened in 2016, is located more to the south.